Solutions to the constant Yang-Baxter equation: additive charge conservation in three dimensions: Introduction

 The paper is organized as follows.
 In Section \ref{ss:YB} we discuss notational matters and symmetries of the problem.
 In Section \ref{S:sol} we present the solutions.
 The set of solutions is organized according to the non-vanishing conditions on the four mixing parameters (together with their symmetries).
 Thus the first family of solutions is the generic case, with all parameters non-zero -- it is solved in detail in \S\ref{ss:Jxxxx}.
 The various possibilities are then addressed in turn, the last case being the set of solutions where all but one mixing parameter vanishes - \S\ref{ss:case6}.

-It turns out that in several solutions have the `Hecke' property (precisely two distinct eigenvalues).
+It turns out that in several solutions have the `Hecke' property (i.e., having precisely two distinct eigenvalues).
 In \S\ref{ss:analys} we use this to analyse the representations, giving a complete analysis for the generic case.

 { One natural realisation of the constant Yang--Baxter problem is as a problem in categorical representation theory, and this is the perspective largely taken in \cite{MR} (see also \cite{MRTorzewska}, for example).
 However here we will keep to a simple analytical setting.
 Direct transliteration of results between the settings is a routine exercise. }